Did you know that the sun's energy, if directed at the earth for one hour, could satisfy the worldwide energy needs for one year?

 Environment-friendly

-Solar farms are enormous scope collections of PV (photovoltaic) panels spread more than one to 100 acres of land.
-Collecting the sun's energy to produce power, they feed into local and regional power grids organized by public utilities.
-All by themselves, they discharge no harmful atmospheric discharges.
-This is a good thing for the atmosphere and for every individual who lives.
-As a result, fewer fossil fuels burned, further improving the atmosphere’s surface.
+Solar farms are enormous collections of PV (photovoltaic) panels spread over more than one to 100 acres of land.
+They collect the sun's energy to produce power and feed it into local and regional power grids organized by public utilities.

-Neither does solar power contaminate land or water.
+Solar power does not contaminate land or water.
 Non-renewable fuels like oil are sometimes leaked or spilled.
 This effectively affects the soil, vegetation, and animal populations.
 No such large-scale harm is ever connected to solar farms or PV panels.
-PV systems have since quite a long empowered calculators and timepieces with minimal impact on health.
+PV systems have long-empowered calculators and timepieces with minimal impact on health.

 Low-maintenance